david-dick/firefox-marionette/README.md

 ## attribute

 accepts an [element](https://metacpan.org/pod/Firefox::Marionette::Element) as the first parameter and a scalar attribute name as the second parameter.
 It returns the initial value of the attribute with the supplied name.
-This method will return the initial content, the [property](https://metacpan.org/pod/Firefox::Marionette#property) method will return the current content.
+This method will return the initial content from the HTML source code, the [property](https://metacpan.org/pod/Firefox::Marionette#property) method will return the current content.

     use Firefox::Marionette();

     my $firefox = Firefox::Marionette->new()->go('https://metacpan.org/');
-    my $element = $firefox->find_id('search_input');
+    my $element = $firefox->find_id('metacpan_search-input');
-    !defined $element->attribute('value') or die "attribute is not defined!");
+    !defined $element->attribute('value') or die "attribute is defined but did not exist in the html source!";
     $element->type('Test::More');
-    !defined $element->attribute('value') or die "attribute is still not defined!");
+    !defined $element->attribute('value') or die "attribute has changed but only the property should have changed!";

 ## await